grafana/writers-toolkit/docs/sources/style-guide/capitalization-punctuation/index.md

 ### Grafana-specific capitalization guidelines
 - Menu and submenu titles always use sentence case: capitalize the first word, and lowercase the rest.
-  - "Dashboards" when referring to the submenu title.
+  - _Dashboards_ when referring to the submenu title.
-  - "Keyboard shortcuts" when referring to the submenu topic.
+  - _Keyboard shortcuts_ when referring to the submenu topic.
 - Generic and plural versions are always lowercase.
-  - Lowercase "dashboard" when referring to a dashboard generally.
+  - Lowercase _dashboard_ when referring to a dashboard generally.
-  - Lowercase "dashboards" when referring to multiple dashboards.
+  - Lowercase _dashboards_ when referring to multiple dashboards.
 - **Exceptions:** If a term is lowercased in the Grafana UI, then match the UI.

 ### Kubernetes objects

 When referring to Kubernetes objects, such as Jobs, Pods, and StatefulSets, capitalizing them makes it clear that you are not talking about generic jobs and pods.

-In the first use, introduce the object as "Kubernetes XX", then use it alone in subsequent uses.
+In the first use, introduce the object as _Kubernetes XX_, then use it alone in subsequent uses.

 **Examples:**